plumvillage/newsletter/src/2023/en/articles/sr-the-nghiem--a-true-teacher.md

 ### Nurturance

 Thay has often been likened to a master gardener.
 He skillfully cultivated the vast and varied nursery of our sangha with the nurturing and affirmative qualities of a loving teacher.
 Thay steadfastly tended to the shoots and leaves of our practice.
-Even more fundamentally, however, he gave careful attention to the sometimes dormant seed of *faith* in us, helping us awaken confidence in our own buddha nature.
+Even more fundamentally, however, he gave careful attention to the sometimes dormant seed of *faith* in us, helping us awaken confidence in our own Buddha nature.
 Through his understanding and trust, Thay watered this seed of faith in me.
 Because of this, I was able to awaken to the goodness within and around me.

 Once, at the Hermitage, in a space of quiet, Thay brought me to a flowering plant whose blossom had not yet open.
 Teacher and disciple observed the plant quietly.
 Then Thay said, “Everyone is like that flower, my child.
 It unfurls its petals in its own time, when it is ready.”
 In the moment, I felt Thay’s understanding and acceptance of my reserve and diffidence to him as his disciple.
 At the same time, I felt his skillful encouragement: *Allow yourself to bloom*.